 Planning for Water Tank Lining Repairs

 Even if you choose the sturdiest, most corrosion-resistant storage tank materials and tank linings you can afford, you should still plan for a worst-case scenario.
 This means that you will need to have a good company to inspect and perform tank repairs on hand to mend the tank and the lining should something go wrong.
 The key here is to choose a tank that will be relatively easy and inexpensive to repair, even if it does hold up well against the environment or any corrosive materials you might need to store.
-Picon inc services liquid storage and firewater tanks throughout California and Nevada, don’t hesitate to give us a call during your planning process or if you require tank inspection, repairs, relining, or consulting.
+Picon inc services liquid storage and firewater tanks throughout the San Francisco Bay Area, don’t hesitate to give us a call during your planning process or if you require tank inspection, repairs, relining, or consulting.